Alex Alderson (News Editor)

 After graduating with a B.S. in environmental hydrodynamics from the University of California, I studied reactor physics to become licensed by the U.S. NRC to operate nuclear reactors.
 There's a striking level of appreciation you gain for everyday consumer electronics after working with modern nuclear reactivity systems astonishingly powered by computers from the 80s.
 When I'm not managing day-to-day activities and US review articles on Notebookcheck, you can catch me following the eSports scene and the latest gaming news.

-Andreas Osthoff (Senior Editor Business)
+Andreas Osthoff (Managing Editor Business Notebooks)

 I grew up with computers and modern consumer electronics.
 I am interested in the technology since I had my first computer, a Commodore C64, and started building my own PCs after that.
 My focus here at Notebookcheck is the business segment including mobile workstations, but I also like to test new mobile devices.
 It is always a great experience to review and compare new products.
 My free time is filled with a lot of sports, in the summer mainly on my bike.